 Any Health Science or Exercise Science major who attains the following will receive Departmental Honors.
 Student must take application to the Health and Exercises Program Office, PB 212, during graduating semester.
+Applications will be mailed out each semester to degree candidates who qualify for the overall GPA requirement.

 - 1. Major GPA of 3.5 or higher.

 - 2. Overall GPA of 3.5 or higher.

-- 3. Complete a Research Project.
+- 3. Complete a research project.

-- 4. \Present at Student Research Conference, present at a professional conference, or publish a paper (a paper that has been submitted or accepted for publication would qualify).
+- 4. \Present at Truman Student Research Conference, present at a professional conference, or publish a paper (a paper that has been submitted or accepted for publication would qualify).

 - 5. Obtain combined verbal and quantitative assessment score of 1100 or higher on GRE, or 27 or higher on the